 Phytosanitary certificates for re-export

-You must provide these if, after a phytosanitary certificate has been issued in the country of origin, the consignment has been stored, repacked or split in another third country before being exported to GB.
+You must provide these if, after a phytosanitary certificate has been issued in the country of origin, the consignment has been stored, repacked or split in another third country before being imported to England, Scotland or Wales.

 Industry and mill certificates

-Plant health inspectors usually operate Monday to Friday, 9am to 5pm (although local arrangements may be in place).
-Our objective is to inspect goods either on the day we’re notified that they’re ready for examination, or on the next working day.
+Plant health inspectors usually work Monday to Friday, 9am to 5pm (although local arrangements may be in place).
+They will inspect your goods on the day you notify that they’re ready for examination, or on the next working day.

 You should aim to provide as much notice as possible if you want your goods to be cleared quickly.
 Customs clearance won’t be given until the satisfactory completion of a plant health inspection.

-- for containerised material, it takes time for port operators to bring material forward for inspection, open the container doors and conduct fumigant gas checks, etc
+- for containerised material, it takes time for port operators to bring material forward for inspection, open the container doors and conduct fumigant gas checks

 - port operators will charge for these commercial consignment handling services